fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/operator/sidecar.md

          value: AGENT_API_KEY
    ```

-   Replace the `NAMESPACE1`, `NAMESPACE2` and other namespaces, with the actual
+   Replace the `NAMESPACE1`, `NAMESPACE2` with the actual namespaces and add
-   namespaces and add more if required.
+   more if required.

    <Tabs groupId="setup" queryString>
    <TabItem value="Helm" label="Helm">